nwutils/node-default-application-protocol/README.md

-# NodeDefaultApplicationProtocol
+# node-default-application-protocol

-A cross-platform, Node tool for setting a custom URI protocol handler on an OS.
+A cross-platform, Node tool for setting, checking, and removing a custom URI protocol handler on an OS.

 **Example:** `myapp://settings` could be tied to open a specific executable and pass in the argument `settings` (available to `process.argv[]`).